po1sigala/live/01-Class-Content/19-PWA/01-Activities/24-Stu_IndexedDB-CRUD/README.md

-# 🐛 The Delete Button Does Not Remove the Card When Clicked
+# 🐛 The Delete Button Does Not Remove the List Item When Clicked

 Work with a partner to resolve the following issues: